Mikej81/xc-app-services-tf/README.md

 ## Example(s) of deploying Application (Security) Services in F5 XC using Terraform

+This repo demonstrates many of the security service configurations as well as examples of how to replace iRules in XC using Service Policies and L7 Routes.

 - Load Balancer
   - IP Reputation
   - Dataguard